Graph sharing game and the structure of weighted graphs with a forbidden subdivision: Introduction

 Our proof of Theorem \ref{thm:intro-struct} gives $c_n=\Omega(2^{-\smash{\binom{n}{2}}}n^{-1})$, and again we make no effort to optimize this bound.

 For game R, the two parities of the number of vertices switch their roles.
 Even very simple graphs with an odd number of vertices (like a $3$-vertex path with all the weight in the middle) can be very bad for Alice.
-Micek and Walczak \cite{MiW11} proved that Alice can secure $1/4$ of the total weight in game R played on a tree with an even number of vertices, and they conjectured that she can do as much as $1/2$.
-This was proved by Seacrest and Seacrest \cite{SeS12}.
-They also conjectured that Alice can secure some positive constant fraction of the total weight in game R on all bipartite graphs with an even number of vertices.
+There also exist graphs with an even number of vertices and with arbitrarily small guaranteed outcome of Alice \cite{CKM+13,MiW11}.
+On the other hand, Micek and Walczak \cite{MiW11} proved that Alice can secure $1/4$ of the total weight in game R played on a tree with an even number of vertices, and they conjectured that she can do as much as $1/2$.
+This was proved by Seacrest and Seacrest \cite{SeS12}, who also conjectured that Alice can secure some positive constant proportion of the total weight in game R on all bipartite graphs with an even number of vertices.
 However, no result of this kind is known for any natural class of graphs broader than the class of trees with an even number of vertices.

-Computational aspects of games T and R were studied by Cibulka et al.\ \cite{CKM+13}.
+For both variants of the game, Cibulka et~al.\ \cite{CKM+13} described other constructions of graphs that are very bad for Alice, imposing various restrictions on the structure of the graph (e.g., $k$-connectivity).
+They also investigated computational aspects of the game.
 They proved that finding an optimal strategy in game R is PSPACE-complete in general.
 Whether the same is true for game T is open.
-Cibulka et al.\ \cite{CKM+13} also asked about the complexity of finding an optimal strategy in games T and R on trees.
+Cibulka et~al.\ \cite{CKM+13} also asked about the complexity of finding an optimal strategy in games T and R on trees.
 A polynomial-time algorithm for game T on trees was devised by Walczak \cite{Wal-phd}.
 The problem for game R on trees remains open.

 For the rest of the paper, we focus only on game T, which we simply call the graph sharing game, as it is defined in the first paragraph.
 After setting up some graph-theoretic background in Section \ref{sec:background}, we review constructions of graphs with arbitrarily small guaranteed outcome of Alice in Section \ref{sec:examples}.
-We prove Theorem \ref{thm:intro-struct} in Section \ref{sec:structural} and Theorem \ref{thm:intro-game} in Section \ref{sec:strategies}.
+We prove Theorem \ref{thm:intro-struct} in Section \ref{sec:structural} (see Corollary \ref{cor:struct-subdiv}) and Theorem \ref{thm:intro-game} in Section \ref{sec:strategies}.